JamesRobert20/bwb_scanner/README.md

 #### Sample Data

-The API will automatically generate `sample_options_chain.csv` on first request if it doesn't exist.
-For production, consider pre-generating this file or using a data storage service.
+The API generates synthetic options data in memory at startup for all supported tickers.
+This data is used for demonstration purposes.
+For production, integrate with a real market data provider.

 ### Other Deployment Options

 - **Railway**: Supports Python with FastAPI out of the box
 - **Render**: Free tier available for Python web services
 - **Fly.io**: Good for containerized Python apps
-- **AWS Lambda**: Use Mangum adapter (already included)

 ## License